 B. BASIS OF PREPARATION

 The financial statements are prepared following the going concern concept, on historical cost basis and conform to the Generally Accepted Accounting Principles (GAAP) in India which encompasses applicable statutory provisions, regulatory prescriptions and extant disclosure norms prescribed by the Reserve Bank of India (RBI) from time to time, notified Accounting Standards (AS) issued under Section 133 of the Companies Act, 2013, read together with Companies (Accounting Standards) Rules, 2021 and current practices prevailing in the banking industry in India.
-The accounting policies adopted in the preparation of financial statements are consistent with those followed in the previous year except for accounting of employee share based payment which is explained under the policy for Employee Benefits.
+The accounting policies adopted in the preparation of financial statements are consistent with those followed in the previous year except in case of valuation of investments.

 Use of Estimates